From our blog itRosary

 The football passion

 “Argentina is Maradona's country, so here the football it is practically one religion.
-Watching a match in Argentina is a unique experience, especially if it is one of the toughest derbies in the world: the match between two legendary teams, the Boca Juniors, and River Plate, in one of the most peculiar stadiums on the planet, la Bombonera”, Says Enzo.
+Watching a match in Argentina is a unique experience, especially if it is one of the toughest derbies in the world: the match between two legendary teams, the Boca Juniors, and the River Plate, in one of the most peculiar stadiums on the planet, la Bombonera”, Says Enzo.

 "Feel at home"